Rank-stability of polynomial equations: Introduction

 \section{Introduction}

-Ulam's stability problem asks when an `almost solution' of an equation is `close' to an exact solution of it (see \cite{Ulam60}).
-To make this well-defined we need to specify our equations and distance function.
-For instance, a famous case of this problem is due to Halmos \cite{Halmos76}, who asked whether self-adjoint matrices that are almost commuting are close to commuting self-adjoint matrices, where `almost commuting' and `close' refer to the operator norm.
+Ulam's stability problem asks when an approximate solution to a given equation, with respect to some metric, is ``close'' to an exact solution, see \cite{Ulam60}.
+To make this well-defined, we need to specify the equations and the distance function.
+For instance, a famous case of this problem is due to Halmos \cite{Halmos76}, who asked whether self-adjoint matrices that are almost commuting are close to commuting self-adjoint matrices, where ``almost commuting'' and ``close'' refer to the operator norm.
 This was solved in the affirmative by Lin \cite{Lin96} (see also \cite{FriisRordam96}).
 Interestingly, a similar result for triples of matrices is false \cite{Davidson85}.
-Voiculescu \cite{Voiculescu83} showed that there exists sequence of pairs of unitary matrices, for which the commutator approaches to the identity matrix with respect to the operator norm, but for which there are no arbitrarily good approximations by actually commuting unitary matrices (see also \cite{ExelLoring89}).
-For other variations of this problem and related results, see \cite{Rosenthal69,Glebsky10,Hadwin98,VonNeumann29}.
-A discrete version of the stability problem for the commutativity equation $xy=yx$ has been resolved by Arzhantseva and P\u{a}unescu \cite{ArzhantsevaPaunescu15}, who proved that permutations which almost commute with respect to the Hamming distance, are close to actually commuting permutations.
+Voiculescu \cite{Voiculescu83} showed that there exists a sequence of pairs of unitary matrices, for which the commutators approach to the identity matrix with respect to the operator norm, but for which there are no arbitrarily good approximations by commuting unitary matrices (see also \cite{ExelLoring89}).
+For other variations of this problem and related results, see \cite{Glebsky10,Hadwin98,Rosenthal69,VonNeumann29}.
+A discrete version of the stability problem for the commutativity equation $xy=yx$ has been resolved by Arzhantseva and P\u{a}unescu \cite{ArzhantsevaPaunescu15}, who proved that permutations that almost commute with respect to the normalized Hamming distance are close to commuting permutations.